NZLouislu/github-projects-md-sync/README.md

 ### Sync MD to Project
 - Trigger: push commits that modify files under examples/md (you can change this to any path)
 - Purpose: sync markdown in examples/md to a GitHub Project
-- Requirements: set repository secrets PROJECT_ID and GITHUB_TOKEN
+- Requirements: set repository secrets PROJECT_ID and GH_TOKEN (GH_TOKEN must be a PAT with Organization: Projects Read and write; Repository: Contents Read and write; add Issues/Pull requests as needed)

 Create file .github/workflows/sync-md-to-project.yml